PROFESSOR BUBBLES

 Originally the puppet was going to have just a dangling left arm.

-I realised that not putting a prop into his left hand was a wastes opportunity for some 'acting'.
+I realised that not putting a prop into his left hand was a wasted opportunity for some 'acting'.

 Having him read a book when he enters helps bring the whole character to life before he starts blowing bubbles.